Edible plant · herbs woody

 Care notes

 A moderately demanding perennial herb.
-EC 1.0-1.8 mS/cm. pH 6.0-7.5.
+EC 1.0-1.6 mS/cm. pH 6.5-7.5.
 Temperature: 1525°C (cool to moderate; struggles in sustained heat above 30°C and high humidity).
-Full sun (DLI 16-22 mol/m2/day).
-Well-drained media is critical; tarragon roots rot in waterlogged conditions.
-Container (15 L) with perlite or expanded clay.
-Propagation ONLY by division of existing clumps or stem cuttings; if someone offers you tarragon seeds, it's the flavorless Russian type.
-Purchase a confirmed French tarragon plant from a reputable herb nursery.
-Harvest by cutting stem tips; the plant branches when pinched.
-The flavor is best in fresh leaves; dried tarragon is acceptable but loses much of the anise complexity.
-For tarragon vinegar: pack fresh tarragon sprigs into a bottle, cover with white wine vinegar, steep for 2-4 weeks.
-The resulting vinegar is indispensable for vinaigrettes and bearnaise.
-French tarragon goes dormant in winter; the above-ground growth dies back and new shoots emerge in spring.
+Full sun (DLI 12-20 mol/m2/day).
+Well-drained media is critical, since tarragon roots rot in waterlogged conditions; use a container (15 L) with perlite or expanded clay.
+Propagate only by division of existing clumps or stem cuttings; if someone offers tarragon seed it is the flavourless Russian type, so buy a confirmed French tarragon plant from a reputable nursery.
+Harvest by cutting stem tips and the plant branches when pinched; flavour is best fresh, and dried tarragon loses much of the anise complexity.
+For tarragon vinegar, pack fresh sprigs into a bottle, cover with white wine vinegar and steep 2-4 weeks; it is indispensable for vinaigrettes and bearnaise.
+French tarragon goes dormant in winter, dying back and resprouting in spring.

 Further reading